woman using chatbot on smartphone

 Video Calls

-DFS, the UK's largest furniture retailer, saw customer satisfaction scores soar above 90% with virtual shopping consultations, outperforming traditional phone service.
+Retailer DFS, for example, saw customer satisfaction soar above 90% by offering virtual shopping consultations - outperforming traditional phone service significantly.

 Secure Email